 Executive Team - ensure BCHG governance is adhered to.
-Ensure sufficient skilled resource is in place to deliver or support procurement activity and that procurement considerations are made with due regard to wider organisational plans and policy.
+Ensure sufficiently skilled resource is in place to deliver or support procurement activity and that procurement considerations are made with due regard to wider organisational plans and policy.

 Heads of Service - ensure that BCHG governance is adhered to and that procurement strategy, policy and procedures are followed.
-Ensure VfM is recorded.

-Managers - ensure that strategy, policy and procedures are followed.
-Ensure that VfM is recorded.
+Managers - ensure that procurement strategy, policy and procedures are followed and sufficient time is allow to undertake the correct process, minimising the need for waivers.